Chelsea Row Owners Association

 Meeting agendas and notice

-The Declaration and Bylaws don't require agendas, but Texas Property Code §209.0051 (open meetings) does require notice for board meetings, and an agenda is straightforward best practice.
-Cheap to adopt as a Board policy with no membership vote required.
+Texas Property Code §209.0051 requires notice for board meetings, and an agenda is straightforward best practice.
+Cheap to adopt as Board policy with no membership vote.

 Lives in